-Example 33: Maintenance and the income test
+Example 34: Maintenance Income Test and the Parental Income Test

 Adam's parents separated when he was 3 years old.
 Since that time, he has been in the care of his mother, who is the approved applicant.
 Adam's father has limited contact with him, but agrees to pay his boarding fees.
+As Adam's mother was the approved applicant the Parental Income Test applied to her income and the payments Adam's father made for Adam's boarding fees were taken into account as maintenance received by Adam's mother, and were subject to the Maintenance Income Test.

 On 16 August of the year of study, the parents reunite.
 The Parental Income Test, using the base tax year, is applied to Adam's mother to determine entitlement for the period from 1 January to 15 August.
-The payments Adam's father made for Adam's boarding fees during that period must also be taken into account as maintenance received by Adam's mother.
-From 16 August, the test is applied to the incomes of both parents (unless the applicant meets the requirements for a current tax year assessment).
+The payments Adam's father made for Adam's boarding fees during that period must also be taken into account as maintenance received by Adam's mother, and are therefore subject to the Maintenance Income Test.

+From 16 August, the Parental Income Test is applied to the incomes of both parents using the base tax year (unless the applicant meets the requirements for a current tax year assessment).